rohan-varma/rohan-varma.github.io/_posts/2017-2-10-Neural-Net.md

 $$ a = W^{T}x + b $$

 For our MNIST problem, x is a vector with 784 components, W was originally a single vector with 784 values, and the bias, b, was a single number.
 However, if we modified W to be a matrix instead, we get multiple rows of weights, each of which can be applied to the input x via a matrix multiplication.
 Since we want to be able to predict 10 different labels, we can let W be a 10 x 784 matrix, and the matrix product $$Wx$$ will produce a column vector of values that represent the output of 10 separate classifiers, where the weights for each classifier is given by the rows of W. The bias term is now a 10-dimensional vector that each add a bias term to matrix product.
 The core idea, however, is that this matrix of weights represent different classifiers, and now we can predict more than just binary labels.
-An image from Stanford's CS 231n course shows this clearly:
+An image from Stanford's CS 231n course shows this clearly [3]:

 ![Multi-class classification](https://raw.githubusercontent.com/rohan-varma/rohan-blog/gh-pages/images/imagemap.jpg)